Web copy is like Batman. How? Let me explain.

 COVID-19 is showing us the importance of well-written websites.
 As we grow more digital day by day, communicating clearly is essential.
 It automates selling your health and wellness products/services online by connecting the dots.
 So edit ruthlessly to increase the clarity.

 Wayyy back in 1998, a Nielsen Norman Group study was done that showed, a rewritten website scored 159% higher than the original in measured usability.

-Copy editing for the web is concisely illustrating important information through adding, removing, and choosing words.
-Plus, there is punctuation and grammar.
+Don’t confuse copyediting with editing copywriting.
+The sole goal of editing copywriting is to increase comprehension.
+Editing copywriting for the web is concisely illustrating important information through adding, removing, and choosing words.
+Copyediting is punctuation and grammar.

 Readability can set limits on your potential customer’s interest in your health and wellness product/service.
 This can “make or break” their experience with your brand.
 Users will leave your site before you even get a chance to convert them.

-Keep your copy simple by using editing tools to improve its clarity.
+Simplify your copy using editing tools to improve the clarity.
 Revising for readability helps visitors’ FEEL your solution for their problem with “WHY BUY” messaging.